tinyhttp/tinyhttp/README.md

 Here is a short list of most important features that tinyhttp has:

 - ⚡ [2x faster](#benchmarks) than Express
-- ⚙ Full Express middleware support
+- ⚙ Express middleware compat
 - ↪ Async middleware support
 - ☑ Native ESM and CommonJS support
 - 🚀 No legacy dependencies, just the JavaScript itself